A Joint Workshop from the American Junior Investigator Association (AJIA) and the National Academy of Medicine (NAM)

 - Kyu Rhee, Cornell University

-- Policy communication
+- Policy and communication

 - Yvette Seger, FASEB